Are you thinking about adding timeless beauty and elegance to your rooms by installing wood floors? Then you are on the right track!

 Types Of Wood Flooring

-The different types of wood flooring signify the way that the wood material is put together during manufacturing.
+The different wood flooring types refers to the way that the wood material is put together during manufacturing.
 Depending on what type of decor you want in the room be it modern, traditional, or commercial, you can choose the type which best matches your specifications.

 There are basically five types of wood flooring depending on how they are manufactured.
 These are described in the following sections.